James Turner, DVM

 Kristen Cline, LVT

 Kristen has been with Farrell Animal Hospital since August 1998.
 She grew up in Wichita Falls.
 In 1994, She received her Bachelor’s in Education from Midwestern State University and moved to the metroplex to teach seventh grade math in Duncanville.
 She began working as a veterinary assistant part-time while still teaching, and eventually quit teaching to work in the veterinary field full-time.
 In August 1998, Kristen began working at Farrell Animal Hospital and went back to school at Cedar Valley College.
 She received an Associate’s degree in Veterinary Technology and became a Licensed Veterinary Technician (LVT) in August 2000.
-Kristen lives in Arlington with her dogs, Teddy and Zero; and her cat, Captain.
+Kristen lives in Arlington with her dog, Teddy, and her cat, Captain.
 In her spare time she trains and competes with her horse, Honey (her very beautiful rescue), in dressage competitions.

 Samantha Abeln, LVT